jcothran/runpods/README.md

 Client server(ubuntu, [plan type:basic, 1 CPU, 512 MB RAM, 10 GB disk, 500 GB bandwidth](./images/basic_droplet.jpg) running on [digitalocean droplet](https://www.digitalocean.com/products/droplets) docker container at $4/month.

+Additional documentation can be provided(forthcoming or on request), detailing how the json responses can be written as relational database records for later query and output products such as detection/activity graphs or summaries shown below.

+Camera image snapshot or burst feeds also provide options towards using more trailcam oriented camera setups which can be placed in locations with less power or connectivity options, using solar for power and cellular to send images.
+Project details using trailcams are detailed [here](https://docs.google.com/document/d/1LH2lzXTiGXBTLM_nSC4BXL20YMWh31y8NctCvDCjm6M)

 ---

 ## 🏗️ System Architecture & Workflow